ptompalski/MDSAfforestationMonitoring/README.md

 **Note:** Both Quarto and the development environment provided by `environment-dev.yml` **must** be installed prior to rendering the report.

-## Running the Pipeline - Quick Start
+## Running the Pipeline - QuickStart

-To quickly get started with the project, you can refer to the [`Quickstart Guide`](./quickstart_guide.md).
+To quickly get started with the project, you can refer to the [`QuickStart Guide`](./quickstart_guide.md).
 This provides a step-by-step guide on how to set up the environment, run the scripts, and visualize the results.